TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/README.md

 ```

 ## Libraries
-The libraries developed for the project are available in the [libraries directory](./libraries).
+The libraries developed for the project are available in [libraries](./libraries).
 These libraries are useful for solving the exercises.
 The API reference and examples are also provided.

 ## Installation
 - Clone the Github Repository